7 Multilayer Perceptrons

 For data with spatial structure (images, grids), convolutional networks are usually better.
 For sequential data (time series), recurrent networks or transformers are preferred.
 The MLP remains the building block inside most of these architectures.

-7.6 Geoscience applications
+7.6 Geoscience milestones

 The MLP is rarely the final architecture for production geoscience workflows, but it is almost always the first model you should try.
 If an MLP solves the problem, the extra complexity of deeper architectures is unnecessary.